Jonathan India Player Props: Reds vs. Pirates

 Jonathan India At The Plate

-- India has six doubles, a home run and 11 walks while hitting .290.

-- Among qualified batters in MLB, he ranks 49th in batting average, 21st in on-base percentage, and 80th in slugging.
+- Among qualified hitters in MLB play, he ranks 22nd in batting average, 12th in on-base percentage, and 65th in slugging.

-- In 66.7% of his 18 games this season, India has picked up at least one hit.
-He's also had five multi-hit games.

-- In six games this year, India has picked up an RBI, with more than one RBI once.
+- In seven games this year, India has picked up an RBI, with more than one RBI once.

+- He has scored in 14 of 19 games this season, and more than once 3 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.